ASQL: SQL with Analytics Built In¶

 What ASQL Is¶

-- SQL-compatible — Familiar vocabulary, compiles to standard SQL
+- SQL-compatible — Familiar vocabulary, compiles to standard SQL you can inspect

 What ASQL Is Not¶